How to Move to Another State

 The Takeaway

-Moving out of state can be a comprehensive process that requires detailed planning, preparation, and considerations—like what it’s like to live in the new location, opportunities for employment, how to sort and pack belongings, how much to save in advance, whether to hire professional movers, what the moving budget is, and how to secure funds for moving costs.
+Moving out of state often requires detailed planning, preparation, and lots of considerations — like how to sort and pack belongings, whether to hire professional movers, what the moving budget is, and how to secure funds for moving costs.
+In terms of financing, ideas include using cash instead of credit, selling unwanted items to raise money, asking an employer for relocation assistance, or taking out a personal loan.

 SoFi Loan Products